AI Legal Content Marketing – Where Do Human Writers Stand?

 • Write strictly for SEO

 Remember, your audience is human.
 While much of SEO involves keyword phrases and other taglines, your content should appeal to humans.
 Don’t write for a Google bot.
-Write for your prospective clients.
+Write for your prospective clients and focus on what they need.

 Law Firm SEO Considerations for State Bar Ethics and American Bar Association (ABA)